Passport and ID Document Verification in Canada

-Complete guide to passport verification and ID document checks: MRZ zones, RFID chips, ICAO Doc 9303, UK documents, fraud detection methods.
+Complete guide to passport verification and ID document checks in Canada: MRZ zones, RFID chips, ICAO Doc 9303, Canadian documents

 Summarize this article with

 Passport verification is the foundation of identity assurance for any organisation that must confirm who it is dealing with.
-In the UK alone, HM Passport Office issued 7.1 million passports in 2024, while the Home Office processed over 1.2 million Biometric Residence Permits.
-For regulated businesses subject to Money Laundering Regulations 2017, the ability to authenticate these documents accurately and at speed determines whether onboarding is secure or merely fast.
+Immigration, Refugees and Citizenship Canada (IRCC) issues millions of Canadian passports annually, while provincial and territorial governments issue driver's licences and photo ID cards used as primary identity documents.
+For reporting entities subject to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), the ability to authenticate these documents accurately and at speed determines whether onboarding is secure or merely fast.

 Security features of modern identity documents